 - It is the result of any happening, whether natural or otherwise, including, without limitation, any explosion, earthquake, eruption, tsunami, land movement, flood, storm tornado, cyclone, serious fire, leakage or spillage of any dangerous gas or substance, technological failure, infestation, plague, epidemic, failure of or disruption to an emergency service or a lifeline utility, or actual or imminent attack or warlike act. - It causes or may cause loss of life, injury, illness or distress or may endanger the safety of the public or property in New Zealand. - It otherwise requires a significant and coordinated response under the CDEM Act.

-Emergency Coordination Centre (ECC) is a facility that operates at the CDEM Group level to provide overall direction, control, inter-agency coordination and resource management to one or more activated Emergency Operations Centres.
+Emergency Coordination Centre (ECC) is a Coordination Centre that operates at the CDEM Group or regional level to coordinate and support one or more activated EOCs.
+(CIMSv3)